litkat/Self-Employed-Persons-NL/README.md

 Not surprising that it is the **_Health industry_** and it was growing fast before Covid.
 There is almost no women of my age in **_Financial Institutions_** and, as we saw before, the number didn’t change for 10 years.
 Looks like there’s no women between 25 and 34 left there in 2020.
 The number is growing for **_Specialized Business services_**.

-**what is there any difference in income among women depending on age?**
+**Is there any difference in income among women depending on age?**

 ![women depending on age](/project_files/images/women_income_by_age.png)